Atakent, near Narlıkuyu.

 Please check rates and details directly with the companies in question if you need more recent info.

 Cennet Cehennem (Heaven and Hell) are two dolines, located very closely, near the small fishing village Narlıkuyu.
-They are cultic places since prehistoric times.
+They are places of worship since prehistoric times.

 The Greek believed this to be the place where the giant Typhon lived, who was killed by Zeus, with the help of Pan and Hermes.
 Typhon was father to the hellhound Kerberos.
 So this place was also said to be the entrance to the underworld.
 At the bottom of Cennet doline, at the southern wall, a cave entrance leads to the Korykian Cave, which is mentioned in the same rather complicated legend.
-That cave is located in central Greece.

 Cennet Çökügü (Heaven) is a huge pit 250m long, 110m wide, and between 60 and 70m deep.
 Quite a strenuous visit, as it is entered on a limestone staircase of 426 steps.
 The floor of the pit is full of trees with birds nests.
-Cool air announces the cave entrance, which is also the place of a 5th century cave church, or better a cave chapel.
+Cool air announces the cave entrance, which is also the place of a 5th century Virgin Mary cave church, or better a cave chapel.
 The rectangular church is oriented est-west, on the long sides it has six arched windows.
 The entrance door on the western wall has a four-line inscription which tells that the church was built by a pious man named Paulus in honor of Virgin Mary.
 The apse and the monks' rooms on both sides are covered with a vault.
 The apse is decorated with frescoes showing Christ and his apostles.
 The cave behind the church leads to an underground stream of cold water, which the path follows to a sump.
 Here at the far end is a Temple of Zeus located, dated to the Hellenistic Period.
 The names of 130 priests who served during the Hellenistic and Roman period are written on the stones on the north wall The temple was built in Doric style and in the Christian Era it was converted into a church.

 Cehennem Çukuru (Hell) is located 75m northeast of Cennet.
 It is 60m wide and 120m deep, an almost circular daylight shaft.
 Because of its lesser diameter it is said to be smaller, but it is much deeper and obviously was rather frightening for the locals.
 This may be the reason for the name hell, and obviously the chapel is the reason why the other pit is called heaven in contrast.
 It is also possible to visit this pit on a steel ladder, but this is rather dangerous and not recommended for the average tourist.